Hill House, Birchover, Nr. Matlock, Derbyshire DE4 2BN. Tel: 01629 650457 Email: email@example.com

 Overwintered 5 Frame British Standard nucs - Collection early April 2024 £280

 Bees for collection mid May onward

 Reserve bees now for collection 2024

 We supply bees in the form of nucleus colonies and packages as well as good value beekeeping equipment for collection only (cash on collection).
 We also supply pure Peak District honey, our honey can be posted to customers thoughout the UK.

 When starting with bees there is often an overwhelming array of equipment to choose from, this can make the hobby appear more expensive and complicated than it needs to be.
 Much of the equipment you see advertised is totally unnecessary and some is only suitable for specialist purposes and of little use to the average beekeeper.

 Only 6 items are essential and must be bought (or made) before you can begin beekeeping (see equipment page for photos of a selection of the items we supply):-

 1. Some bees and a queen (obvious really).
-We supply nucleus colonies on all of the common frame formats as well as Package bees (all bees and queens supplied by us are reared in our own apiaries).
+We supply nucleus colonies on most of the common frame formats as well as Package bees (all bees and queens supplied by us are reared in our own apiaries).
 Bees can be reserved with an online deposit payment of £30 - if you are coming to buy equipment you can pay the deposit in person if you prefer.